Orbit analysis

 • Machine configuration

-To determine the engine rotation speed, a source of frequency needs to be configured.
-For Orbit analysis, a third proximity probe also called a keyphasor is most often used as it detects a flat or wedged section on the shaft and this generates the needed pulse per revolution from which operating speed is concluded.
+To determine the shaft rotation speed and angle, you need to configure a channel providing rotation frequency data.
+For Orbit analysis, a third proximity probe also called a keyphasor is most often used as it detects a flat or wedged section on the shaft and this generates the needed pulse per revolution from which operating speed and angle is concluded.

 To allow different configuration possibilities to the user, the Orbit Analysis module supports several different sensor types to be selected as the frequency source: